chrswndrs/me/zet/20220921085941/README.md

 replicated data's senders while slave nodes receive the replicated data and apply the same changes over there.

+The master server is always a sending server, and all these settings are required to be set on that server, however in the case where the slave servers also function as sending servers, as in cascading, these settings need to be set on those servers too.

+- max_wal_senders(integer)
+  This parameter specifies the maximum number of allowed connections with other slave database servers at a single instance are allowed.
+- wal_keep_segments(integer)
+  The standby servers require 16-megabytes segments of past log files that are stored in the pg_xlog directory for streaming replication in Postgres.
+This parameter specifies the minimum number of those segments that are required by the standby servers for proper replication to be performed.
+This parameter's value can either be set from the server command line prompt or postgresql.conf configuration file of PostgreSQL.
+- replication_timeout(integer)
+  If the standby servers are crashed, or some network issues occur, then the connection to that server needs to be terminated.
+This parameter specifies that after how much time span the connection should be terminated if no response is being received.
+This parameter's default value is set to 60 seconds and can only be modified from the server command line prompt or postgresql.conf configuration file of PostgreSQL.

 Related:
  - https://kinsta.com/de/blog/postgresql-replikation/#was-ist-postgresql-replikation
  - PostgresSQL Replication | Guide to the Working of PostgreSQL